replicatedhq/help-center/content/api/ship-assets/dockerlayer.md

 ## dockerlayer

-A `dockerlayer` asset will pull an image from registry.replicated.com or from a configured third party private registry and extract a single layer from the image in a `dest` directory
+A `dockerlayer` asset will pull an image from a public docker registry, registry.replicated.com, or a configured third party registry and produce a tar archive of the container image.

 ```yaml